gubi95/HaskellPlayground/README.md

+Repo contains following `playground` Haskell projects:

+# Tree Drawer

+Allows to create binary tree and draw it using `level` traversal from top to bottom

 # RPN Equation Solver

 Solver is able to convert infix notation to postfix notation and then calculate score using Reverse Polish Notation